-Information about SP examinations for clerkships is available on the course Blackboard page (see the Standardized Patient Program tab).
-This Blackboard page is managed by the Simulation Learning Center and provides general information regarding SP examinations, including the Physical Exam and Communication Standards, as well as Simulation Learning Center policies (such as the Late / Cancellation policy).
+Information about SP examinations for clerkships is available on the course Blackboard page (see The Simulation Learning Center page on BB may be listed as SP Program).
+This Blackboard page is managed by the Simulation Learning Center and provides general information regarding SP examinations, including the Physical Exam and Communication Standards, as well as Simulation Learning Center policies (such as the Late/Cancellation policy).
 Students are responsible for reviewing and adhering to these policies.